facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 #### `fnmatch.FORCEWIN, fnmatch.W` {: #fnmatchforcewin}

 `FORCEWIN` will force Windows name and case logic to be used on Linux/Unix systems.
+It will also cause slashes to be normalized.
 This is great if you need to match Windows specific names on a Linux/Unix system.

 When using `FORCEWIN`, [`FORCECASE`](#fnmatchforcecase) will be ignored as paths on Windows are not case sensitive.